zavvdev/elise-lang/README.md

 ## Semantic Analyser

 Semantic Analysis it's a process to help us determine whether a program makes sense, and that it has meaning, according to a language definition.
-For example, the variables that are used in source code are defined, the function is in some scope etc.
+For example, the variables that are used in source code are defined, the function is in some scope or uses correct arguments etc.